josejimenezluna/pyGPGO/README.md

 ```

-Check the `examples` folder for more ideas on how to use the software.
+Check the `tutorials` and `examples` folders for more ideas on how to use the software.